Privacy policy

 We process your personal data in order to:

-• perform a contract with you — using our Service constitutes using services provided by us electronically, such as accessing content, joining the waitlist, and using the wedding photo gallery;
+• perform the contract with you — using our Service constitutes the use of services provided by us electronically, such as access to content, sign-up for a waiting list, and use of the wedding photo gallery;

-• pursue our legitimate interests, such as ensuring we can prove the content and proper performance of our contract with you in the event of a dispute.
+• pursue our legitimate interests, such as ensuring the ability to prove the content and proper performance of the contract in case of dispute.

-With your separate consent, we may also process your personal data for marketing purposes — e.g. to inform you about the app launch, promotions, and other updates.
-The legal basis is Article 6(1)(a) GDPR (consent).
+With your separate consent, we may also process your personal data for marketing purposes — e.g., to inform you about the app launch, promotions, and other updates.
+The legal basis is Art.
+6(1)(a) GDPR (consent).

-We also process usage data automatically: your IP address, server date and time, technical parameters of your device and software, and the location from which you connect.
+We also automatically process operational data: your IP address, server date and time, technical parameters of your device and software, and the location from which you connect.
 We use this data for statistical purposes and to improve the Service.
-Server logs are auxiliary material for administration and are not associated with particular users.
+Server logs serve as auxiliary material for administration and are not linked to specific users.

 Cookies

-We use cookies — small text files stored on your device — to ensure proper functioning of the Service, improve speed and security, and use analytical tools.
-The legal basis is Article 6(1)(f) GDPR (legitimate interests).
-You can manage or delete cookies through your browser settings, though disabling them may affect the Service's functionality.
+We use cookies — small text files stored on your device — to ensure the proper functioning of the Service, improve speed and security, and use analytics tools.
+The legal basis is Art.
+6(1)(f) GDPR (legitimate interest).
+You can manage or delete cookies via your browser settings, though disabling them may affect the Service's functionality.

 3. What personal data we process

-We endeavour to process only the data that is necessary and to the minimum extent.
+We make every effort to process only the data that is necessary and to the minimum extent.
 We may process the following personal data:

 • email address,